Aaron Rodgers clarifies 'misleading' vaccination status comments

 - Oops!Something went wrong.Please try again later.

-Aaron Rodgers clarifies 'misleading' vaccination status comments originally appeared on NBC Sports Washington
+Aaron Rodgers clarifies 'misleading' vaccination status comments originally appeared on NBC Sports Chicago

 The Green Bay Packers lost their last game against the Kansas City Chiefs on Sunday without Rodgers, with the QB sidelined after he tested positive with COVID-19 on Nov.
 3.